ansys/DevRelDocs/2024R2_Test/Mechanical-ACT-API-24R2/api/ansys/mechanical/stubs/v241/Ansys/ACT/Interfaces/Mechanical/IMechanicalExtAPI.md

 R
 : Unlocks the license used by the PRE/POST application.
 This is required if you want to manually launch the Ansys solver.
   You must relock the license after its use.
-If you don’t relock the license, the PRE/POST application will be in read-only mode.
+If you donâ€™t relock the license, the PRE/POST application will be in read-only mode.

 <!-- !! processed by numpydoc !! -->